sigu-training/clinical_genomics/index.md

 FIXME

 # Advanced analysis
-If you are interested in CNV analysis, identification of RoH...FIXME you can move to the [Advanced tutorial](https://sigu-training.github.io/clinical_genomics/advanced.html).
+To address in more details quality control strategies, structural variants analysis (i.e. CNVs), or identification of RoHs you can move forward to the
+[Advanced tutorial](https://sigu-training.github.io/clinical_genomics/advanced.html).

 # Contributors